KelvinWork/HomeAutomationSystemAdvanced-PIC18F4520/README.md

 # Home_Automation_System_Advanced
 This program was designed and developed in **C language** using PIC18F4520 microchip.

+##Note
 This programe is a advanced continuation of the home automation system.
 Where techniques such as Pulse-Width Modulation (PWM), Analog to Digital Converter and power management is being utilised and integrated to the system.

 ## Project Objectives